ros2/design/articles/realtime.md

 The default allocator on most operating systems is not optimized for real-time safety.
 However, there is another strategy that is an exception to the "avoid dynamic memory allocation" rule.
-Research into alternative dynamic memory allocators is a rich research topic.
-(8)
+Research into alternative dynamic memory allocators is a rich research topic (8).

 One such alternative allocator is TLSF (Two-Level Segregate Fit).
 It is also called the O(1) allocator, since the time cost of `malloc`, `free`, and `align` operations under TLSF have a constant upper bound.